 The Career Center provides all programs and services at no cost to students and alumni.
 Students who are seeking full-time or part-time employment, internships, or cooperative education opportunities, as well as those interested in continuing their education beyond a bachelor's degree are encouraged to meet with counselors to explore programs, identify potential resources, and develop action plans.
 Both students and alumni should contact the Career Center to set up appointments and to find out about available workshops and programs.
-The team can be reached at 215-670-9202 or careercenter@peirce.edu.
+The team can be reached at 215-670-9202 or careercenter@peirce.edu or https://calendly.com/peircecareerservices.